CarlosEmilioAlcantara/exercises/MySQL/notes/MySQL.md

 Using NOT clause to negate the query.

 ### BETWEEN
-**BETWEEN** - return records with data in range of the two given values
+**BETWEEN** - return records with data in range of the two given values.

 > ```sql
 SELECT